apache/fury-site/docs/grpc/troubleshooting.md

 ## A generated file does not compile

-Check the runtime page's required gRPC packages and versions, then regenerate all model and service files with the same compiler version.
+Check the language page's required gRPC packages and versions, then regenerate all model and service files with the same compiler version.